faressalm/Drawing-web/README.md

 you must read how to run the program which found in the report.
-And to download the package of node.js in the front folder. video link of this project : https://www.youtube.com/watch?v=oNYu6GFyfF0
+And to download the package of node.js in the front folder. video link of this project: https://www.youtube.com/watch?v=oNYu6GFyfF0

 ![Screenshot (98)](https://user-images.githubusercontent.com/58639073/128781500-812d58bc-7764-4692-82d9-3ed721a74045.png)